Psychopathy: Moral judgment

 Psychopathy has been associated with amorality—an absence of, indifference towards, or disregard for moral beliefs.
-There are few firm data on patterns of moral judgment.
-Studies of developmental level (sophistication) of moral reasoning found all possible results—lower, higher or the same as non-psychopaths.
+There is little firm data on patterns of moral judgment.
+Studies of the developmental level (sophistication) of moral reasoning found all possible results—lower, higher or the same as non-psychopaths.
 Studies that compared judgments of personal moral transgressions versus judgments of breaking conventional rules or laws found that psychopaths rated them as equally severe, whereas non-psychopaths rated the rule-breaking as less severe.

-A study comparing judgments of whether personal or impersonal harm would be endorsed in order to achieve the rationally maximum (utilitarian) amount of welfare found no significant differences between subjects high and low in psychopathy.
+A study comparing judgments of whether personal or impersonal harm would be endorsed to achieve the rational maximum (utilitarian) amount of welfare found no significant differences between subjects high and low in psychopathy.
 However, a further study using the same tests found that prisoners scoring high on the PCL were more likely to endorse impersonal harm or rule violations than non-psychopathic controls were.
 The psychopathic offenders who scored low in anxiety were also more willing to endorse personal harm on average.

 Assessing accidents, where one person harmed another unintentionally, psychopaths judged such actions to be more morally permissible.
 This result has been considered a reflection of psychopaths' failure to appreciate the emotional aspect of the victim's harmful experience.